morinlab/lymphopedia/EEF1A1.md

 |DLBCL |No  |No                   | 3.556          |24.091          |
 |FL    |No  |Yes                  |47.451          | 0.000          |

-> [!NOTE]
-> First described in DLBCL in 2021 by [Mosquera Orgueira A](https://pubmed.ncbi.nlm.nih.gov/33945543).
-First described in FL in 2021 by [Hübschmann D](https://pubmed.ncbi.nlm.nih.gov/33953289)

  ## EEF1A1 Hotspots

 | Chromosome |Coordinate (hg19) | ref>alt | HGVSp |